up

 Negative delay actually means that the effect appears before the cause (uncausal).
 Of course that never works.
 We still need a sufficiently large, global, additional delay on all channels to be able to work with negative delays, for example by intermediate storage.

-17. Feature detection and character recognition
+17. Feature Detection and Character Recognition

 Many basics have been discussed so far.
 But what is all this good for?
-Why did C.S. come Peirce stated "All thought is in signs" 150 years ago?
+Why did C.S.
+Peirce stated "All thought is in signs" 150 years ago?
 Can we recognize signs using the theory of IN?

 Compared to computers, our brains work in fundamentally different ways.
 Any of us who can multiply 23 times 4 can notice: we imagine what 20 times 4 is and we imagine how much 3 times 4 is.
 We can also add 80 and 12 in our imagination.